 By supporting students to create online maps of their own local area, partners across the world can share their own perspectives and stories about their communities.
-The goal of the pilot was to develop a creative and practical model for students in the UK and Africa to communicated and collaborate through mapping.
+The goal of the pilot was to develop a creative and practical model for students in the UK and Africa to communicate and collaborate through mapping.

-We conducted a series of meetings and workshops for teachers and students at Lycee Djignabo High School in Ziguinchor.
+Mapping for Change conducted a series of meetings and workshops for teachers and students at Lycee Djignabo High School in Ziguinchor.
 In total 17 students and 4 teachers were trained.

-The final workshop taught students and teachers how to use the MfC Community Maps website to create their own school map, add information and photographs to this map and manage their own data.
+The final workshop taught students and teachers how to use the MfC Community Maps website to create their own school map, add information and photographs to this map, and manage their own data.

-Each partner school owns their own map on the MfC Community Maps website.
+Each partner school owns their map on the MfC Community Maps website.
 Students can add their own information to their local map, highlighting things they want to share with their partner students.